a christian perspective on the world today

 Attitudes changed and non-smokers’ rights came to the fore.
 We were all able to live in a smoke-free environment in Australia for decades.

-What does the law say about secondhand vapour?
+what does the law say about secondhand vapour?

 In Australia, vaping restrictions are in line with laws around smoke-free areas and World Health Organization recommendations.